 - Full connection to Google Analytics, Google Webmaster Central, and other diagnostics tools so that email is sent to a decision maker when things go wrong.
 These allow you to set up alerts that catch problems quickly, ideally before any customers notice.

-- The mobile experience should be tied into social networks to enable check-ins and other share activities, look for opportunities during the customer experience to share with their social networks (such as “I just dropped my dog off at wash-a-doggie!” connected to Facebook with a single click)
+- The mobile experience should be tied into social networks to encourage and facilitate sharing and check-ins. (“I just dropped my dog off at wash-a-doggie!”)

 - Most links and marketing activity will send traffic to the home page of this site by default, so deliberate linkbuilding should focus on acquiring “deep links,” favored by search engines, to balance things out.
 An example would be asking for a link to a specific blog post or article instead of the home page.

-Local Consumer SubSite / Local SEO Internet Marketing Program
+Local Franchisee SEO and Internet Marketing Program Management

 Consumers have zero patience, and are task driven.
 They are using mobile devices and deluged with marketing messages all day.